 This was an unexpectedly lucky shot (although next time I’ll have to remember to roll the window down before taking photos.)
 I was going for a shot of the train tracks when this little tuk-tuk just plowed across and, if you can see, the man is looking directly at the camera.
 One day, I am going to try my hand at driving a tuk-tuk.

 I call this one “The Rough Pyramid”, or “Excellence in Space Efficiency.”

 If you can see the white lettering in the rear window of this taxi:

 it spells my name, Sarah, in Arabic!
 I can’t express to you how fun it has been to answer the question “ismik eh?” or, “what’s your name?” because when I reply “Sarah” literally ninety percent of the time the question-asker’s eyes light up, I get a big smile, and he or she asks me if I know that Sarah is an Arabic name.
 Quite a contrast to the response my old roommate Meredith would receive; the “th” sound doesn’t exist in Egyptian Arabic and her name was near impossible for people to pronounce or remember.
 It’s funny how something as simple as a name, one that I’ve taken for granted all my life, can create instant familiarity and friendliness with complete strangers.
 Thanks mom and dad!

 Well that wraps up this trip to Fayid.
 One thing that does not come across in photos is the absolute dearth of traffic noise.
 The single road the passed the house was rarely used, and I didn’t hear a single horn honk the entire time.
 Also, the area all around the lake is very lush and green.
-It was a lovely, quick, break from the hustle and bustle (and heat!) of Cairo.Explore posts in the same categories: outside cairo comment below, or link to this permanent URL from your own site.
+It was a lovely, quick, break from the hustle and bustle (and heat!) of Cairo.outside cairo comment below, or link to this permanent URL from your own site.